Vladimir Zhirinovsky 1991 presidential campaign

-The Vladimir Zhirinovsky 1991 presidential campaign was the election campaign of Liberal Democratic Party leader Vladimir Zhirinovsky in the 1991 election.
+The Vladimir Zhirinovsky 1991 presidential campaign was the election campaign of Liberal Democratic Party leader Vladimir Zhirinovsky in the 1991 Russian presidential election.
 Zhirinovsky ran on an ultranationalist platform.
 Widely unknown to most Russians at the start of the brief campaign period, Zhirinovsky ultimately managed a surprise third-place finish in the election.

 Campaigning

 Initial campaign developments

 On April 12 the Liberal Democratic Party of the Soviet Union, a party led by Zhirinovsky, became the second national party (after the Communist Party of the Soviet Union) to be officially registered by the Soviet Union (which had two weeks earlier revoked Article 6 of the Soviet Constitution, thus allowing for the registration of multiple parties).
 The following day, the party held its second congress and nominated Zhirinovsky to be its candidate in Russia's upcoming presidential election.
 After Boris Yeltsin, Zhirinovsky was the second individual to declare their candidacy for the presidency.

 Registration

 There were two ways for candidates to receive ballot registration, the first was through a signature drive and the second was through approval of 20% of the legislature.
 Zhirinovsky opted for the latter option, and thus did not turn in signatures by the deadline to register via signature drive.

 A vote was held in the legislature on May 22 on whether or not to approve his candidacy.
 At this point, there were only twenty days left until the election.
 In the speech he delivered to the parliament, prior to their vote on whether to approve his candidacy, Zhirinovsky was rather restrained by his standards.
 The speech had populist undertones (he declared, "Whom do I represent?
 Not the people at the top, from the elite.
 And not from the bottom—prison guards, drunkards and homeless.
 No. Our common people are millions of Soviet citizens.")
-In the midst of his speech he switched from the Russian language to Turkey, in an effort to pander to Turish-language deputies from Russia's Muslim republics.
+In the midst of his speech he switched from the Russian language to Turkey, in an effort to pander to Turkish-language deputies from Russia's Muslim republics.
 The speech was found to be theatrical, lively, and entertaining.

 In the May 22 vote of the legislature Zhirinovsky received far more than the necessary number of votes (he received 477 votes, while he only needed 213 votes), thus attaining ballot registration.
 It was believed that part of reason why Zhirinovsky was able to garner enough endorsements was that the communists hoped he might be a spoiler, draining enough votes from Yeltsin to force a runoff.

 For his vice-presidential running mate, Zhirinovsky chose Andrey Zavidiya, who had helped to provide Zhirinvosky funding for his campaign.